Carl Benjamin Boyer: Life and career

 In 1954, Boyer was the recipient of a Guggenheim Fellowship to further his work in the history of science.
 In particular, the grant made reference to "the history of the theory of the rainbow".

 Boyer wrote the books The History of the Calculus and Its Conceptual Development (1959), originally published as The Concepts of the Calculus (1939), History of Analytic Geometry (1956), The Rainbow: From Myth to Mathematics (1959), and A History of Mathematics (1968).
 He served as book-review editor of Scripta Mathematica.

 Boyer died of a heart attack in New York City in 1976.

-In 1978, Boyer's widow, the former Marjorie Duncan Nice, a professor of history, established the Carl B. Boyer Memorial Prize, to be awarded annually to a Columbia University undergraduate for the best essay on a scientific or mathematical topic.
+In 1978, Boyer's widow, the former Marjorie Duncan Nice, a professor of history, established the Carl B. Boyer Memorial Prize, to be awarded annually to a Columbia University non US citizen undergraduate for the best essay on a scientific or mathematical topic.